-27.3 Clustering Management Configuration
+30.3 Clustering Management Configuration

+Use this screen to configure clustering management.
 Click Configuration from the Cluster Management screen to display the next screen.
-Use this screen to configure cluster management.

-Figure 101 Clustering Management Configuration
+Figure 111 Clustering Management Configuration

-Table 66 Clustering Management Configuration
+Table 79 Clustering Management Configuration

 LABEL DESCRIPTION Clustering Manager Active Select Active to have this switch become the cluster manager switch.
-A clust can only have one manager.
-Other (directly connected) switches that are set be cluster managers will not be visible in the Clustering Candidates list.
+A cluster can only have one manager.
+Other (directly connected) switches that are set to be cluster managers will not be visible in the Clustering Candidates list.
 If a switch that was previously a cluster member is later set to become a cluster manager, then its Status is displayed as Error in the Cluster Management Status screen and a warning icon () appears in the member summary list below.
 Name Type a name to identify the Clustering Manager.
 You may use up to 32 printable characters (spaces are allowed).
 VID This is the VLAN ID and is only applicable if the switch is set to 802.1Q VLAN.
 All switches must be directly connected and in the same VLAN group to belong to the same cluster.
 Switches that are not in the same VLAN group are not visible in the Clustering Candidates list.
 This field is ignored if the Clustering Manager is using Port-based VLAN.

-Table 66 Clustering Management Configuration (continued)
+Table 79 Clustering Management Configuration (continued)

 LABEL DESCRIPTION Apply Click Apply to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields.
 Clustering Candidate The following fields relate to the switches that are potential cluster members.
 List A list of suitable candidates found by auto-discovery is shown here.
 The switches must be directly connected.
 Directly connected switches that are set to be cluster managers will not be visible in the Clustering Candidate list.
 Switches that are not in the same management VLAN group will not be visible in the Clustering Candidate list.
 Password Each cluster member's password is its web configurator password.
-Selemember in the Clustering Candidate list and then enter its web configurator password.
-If that switch administrator changes the web configurator pasafterwards, then it cannot be managed from the Cluster Manager .
-Its Significant displayed as Error in the Cluster Management Status screen and a wicon (A) appears in the member summary list below.
+Select a member in the Clustering Candidate list and then enter its web configurator password.
+If that switch administrator changes the web configurator password afterwards, then it cannot be managed from the Cluster Manager .
+Its Status is displayed as Error in the Cluster Management Status screen and a warning icon () appears in the member summary list below.
 If multiple devices have the same password then hold [SHIFT] and click those switches to select them.
 Then enter their common web configurator password.
-Add Click Add to save your changes to the switch's run-time memory.
-The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
+Add Click Add to save this part of the screen to the switch.
 Cancel Click Cancel to reset the fields.
 Refresh Click Refresh to perform auto-discovery again to list potential cluster members.
-The next summary tak ole shows the information for the clustering members configured.
+The next summary tal ble shows the information for the clustering members configured.
 Index This is the index number of a cluster member switch.
 MacAddr This is the cluster member switch's hardware MAC address.
 Name This is the cluster member switch's System Name .
 Model This is the cluster member switch's model name.
 Remove Select this checkbox and then click the Remove button to remove a cluster member switch from the cluster.
 Cancel Click Cancel to reset the fields.

-CHAPTER 28 MAC Table
+CHAPTER 31 MAC Table